shawn-nyk/tp/docs/DeveloperGuide.md

 #### Extensions

-1a.
+&emsp;1a.
 InternHunter detects an invalid input. <br />
-  1a1.
+&emsp;1a1.
 InternHunter displays an error message and informs the user of the valid input format. <br />
-  Use case resumes from step 1.
+&emsp;Use case resumes from step 1.

 ### Use case: UC10 - Delete a user profile item